NAILS editor Vanessa Jezin visits Paint Shop, one of the hottest nail salons in Southern California

-BEVERLY HILLS, CA – Vanessa Jezin, associate director – Living in Los Angeles can definitely have its perks; great shopping, to-die-for restaurants, and some of the best spas and salons in the country.
+BEVERLY HILLS, CA – Vanessa Jezin, associate editor – Living in Los Angeles can definitely have its perks; great shopping, to-die-for restaurants, and some of the best spas and salons in the country.
 After reading rave reviews about Paint Shop, which is located just 20 minutes from NAILS’ corporate office, I had to stop in for a visit.

 Paint Shop, which touts itself as a nail spa, is known for its unique dharma pedicures.
 Based on 4,000 years of body wisdom from India, dharma, which means path in Sanskrit, is designed to energize the chakras (any one of several points of physical or spiritual energy in the human body according to yoga philosophy) through intense foot massage.
 Paint Shop further connects you to your chosen chakra, offering four varieties, with coordinating lacquer colors.